Chris Kluwe

-Early career
+Early life

-High school

-Kluwe played three years of varsity football for coach John Barnes at Los Alamitos High School in Los Alamitos, California and was selected to play in both the California-Texas Shrine game (where he kicked a 57-yard game-winning field goal with no time left) and the CaliFlorida Bowl.
-He also made the USA Today first-team All-American as a punter.
+Kluwe played three years of varsity football for coach John Barnes at Los Alamitos High School in Los Alamitos, California, and was selected to play in both the California-Texas Shrine game (where he kicked a 57-yard game-winning field goal with no time left) and the CaliFlorida Bowl.
+He was named a USA Today first-team All-American as a punter.
 He kicked an Orange County and CIF Playoff record 60-yard field goal vs. Loyola to force overtime in an eventual 30–23 victory.
 Averaging 46.6 yards as a punter, he had 10 punts of at least 60 yards and placed six kicks inside the 10-yard line.
 As a placekicker, he made 16 of 22 field goal attempts and 39 of 41 PATs.
 Prior to his senior year, he won the punting competition at the National Kicking Invitational with a 63-yard punt that had 4.98 seconds of hang time.
 Kluwe also played one year of baseball as a pitcher.

-College
+College career

 Kluwe enrolled at the University of California, Los Angeles (UCLA), where he developed into one of the top punters in the Pac-10 Conference.
 He graduated in 2005 with a double major in political science and history.
 He set school records for both total punt yardage and total number of punts in a season in 2003.
 In his senior year, he ranked 3rd in the Pac-10 and 12th in the NCAA in yards per punt (43.4).
 He was selected as special teams player of the game in the Silicon Valley Football Classic against Fresno State after averaging 44.3 yards on nine kicks.
 He also tied the bowl record with his nine punts and placed three kicks inside the 20-yard line.
 Kluwe was a finalist in his senior year for the Ray Guy Award that annually recognizes the best collegiate punter.